arommers/so_long/README.md

 • The player should not be able to move into walls.\
 • At every move, the current number of movements must be displayed in the shell.

+#### Map

-The game takes a`.ber. file that contains a map of ascii characters representing the different elements as input.\
+The game takes a`.ber. file that contains a map of ascii characters representing the different elements as input.
-The map also has to adhere to certain requirements:\
-It has to be constructed with 3 components: walls, collectibles, and free space.

-• The map can be composed of only these 5 characters:

 `0` for an empty space\
 `1` for a wall\